kiomega/carvalue-parking/selling-ad.md

 layout: article
 title: Writing an Ad
 permalink: /selling-used-cars/writing-an-ad/
+description: Get tips on writing an ad for a used car classified
 ---
 There’s a bit of an art to writing a used car ad.
 Some people get it, others don’t.
 Follow these tips to help write a good ad.